 This wasn’t the first time Ellen noticed that Barry’s (not their real names) good judgment was slipping.
 Sometimes he didn’t know what day or month it was, and he’d forget important appointments.
 More than a few times he locked himself out of the house and car, and he even occasionally forgot his children’s names and where they lived.
 Ellen knew she had to take control of their financial affairs and prevent Barry from making a potentially disastrous mistake.

 The couple met with their attorney and drew up powers of attorney for property and health care, which gave Ellen the authority to make all the couple’s decisions without Barry’s participation or consent, as long as Barry’s doctor considered him mentally impaired.
 Ellen then obtained a letter from the doctor to that effect.

-Ellen was one of the lucky ones, because Barry (and his doctor) cooperated with her.
-Many people aren’t so fortunate — their loved ones resist giving up control, and family members are forced to initiate guardianship proceedings, which can result in deep embarassment, strained relationships, and costly legal fees.
+Ellen was one of the lucky ones because Barry (and his doctor) cooperated with her.
+Many people aren’t so fortunate — their loved ones resist giving up control, and family members are forced to initiate guardianship proceedings, which can result in deep embarrassment, strained relationships, and costly legal fees.